wiseman-timelord/DownLord/README.md

 ## Usage
 1. Clone the repository or download the script.
-2. Run the script, using `python main.py` or double click "DownLord-Py.bat".
+2. Run the script, using `python main.py` or double click "DownLord.bat".
 3. Take a look in the settings menu, make sure everything is optimal.
 4. On Main Menu press 0 then enter the URL to download.
 5. The file will be downloaded to the `Downloads` directory.
-6. Edit folder properties in "DownLord-Py.lnk", for batch launch on taskbar.
+6. Edit folder properties in "DownLord.lnk", for batch launch on taskbar.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt..